sujit-rai/tutorial-vae.github.io/index.md

 	- _Overcomplete Autoencoders_
 	> The autoencoders where **latent space dimension is more than the input dimension** are called as Overcomplete Autoencoders.
 	>
-	> It seems counter-intuitive in the first reading but it has been empirically shown that provided enough regularization on model parameters we can still can learn good reprentations.
+	> It seems counter-intuitive in the first reading but it has been empirically shown that provided enough regularization on model parameters we can still can learn good representations.
 	>
 	> We will not discuss this variant in detail because it is out of the scope of tutorial.
 	- _Undercomplete Autoencoders_